 Things To Consider When Planning Sales Territories

 Firstly, understand the basic reason/s for establishing sales territories.
-Some common goals of planning sales territories are to enhance market coverage, strengthen customer relationships, build an effective sales force, and coordinate selling with other marketing or merchandising activities.
+Some common goals of planning sales territories are to enhance market coverage, strengthen customer relationships, build an effective sales force, and coordinate selling with other marketing or retail merchandising activities.

 The procedure for setting up sales territories is comprehensive.
 It involves conducting an account analysis, developing a salesperson workload analysis, combining geographic control units into sales territories, and finally assigning sales personnel to territories.
 Once the plan has been set up, it is vital to evaluate and revise the strategy regularly.
 Companies can use software apps for accurate and efficient management of the sales territory management process.

 Tips for Writing Successful Sales Territory Plan

 To start creating a successful plan, primarily look at your audience- customers, prospects, and leads.

 Define your market- analyze and segment customers

 Depending on the type of organization, the audience is segmented based on their demographics, psychographics, and purchase history.
 Divide the consumer groups into the best ones who require little to no work, potential prospects who need a little extra work by sales representatives, and the final group of least interested customers who require a lot of work.